-This quinoa bowl with butternut squash and Brussels sprouts is a filling vegetarian dinner that’s topped with dried cranberries and balsamic vinegar for a warm, hearty bowl of delicious!
+This quinoa with butternut squash and Brussels sprouts is a filling vegetarian dinner that’s topped with dried cranberries and balsamic vinegar for a warm, hearty bowl of delicious!

 So our first time family camping this past weekend…